119 D2C Brands That Are Disrupting India’s Consumer Market

 FreshToHome was incorporated in 2015 by serial entrepreneur Shan Kadavil and Mathew Joseph.
 The inspiration to venture into the direct-to-consumer (D2C) meat and fish industry struck Kadavil when his personal fish supply was disrupted due to the impending closure of Sea To Home, an ecommerce platform based in Kerala.

-With investors such as Amazon Sambhav Venture Fund, E20 Investment, Mount Judi Ventures, Investcorp and Iron Pillar in its kitty, the D2C meat startup has so far raised $256 Mn in funding across multiple rounds.
+With investors such as Amazon Sambhav Venture Fund, E20 Investment, Mount Judi Ventures, Investcorp and Iron Pillar in its kitty, the D2C meat startup has so far raised about $256 Mn in funding across multiple rounds.

 The company competes with the likes of Licious, Zappfresh, and Meatigio, among others.
-To fuel its growth, FreshToHome plans to expand its store count to 100 across all major metros by 2024-end.

 43. GIVA